LeeXuanHua/Spring-Boot-Microservices/LearningSummary.md

 #### Basics to Servlet (Spring MVC) vs Reactive (Spring WebFlux)
 - Major shift towards asynchronous, non-blocking concurrency in Java, JVM, etc.
 - Spring Framework 5 introduces a fully non-blocking, reactive stack for web applications.
-- The reactive stack handles higher concurrency with less hardware resources, and excels at streaming scenarios, both client and server side.
+- The reactive stack handles higher concurrency with less hardware resources, and excels at streaming & real-time data processing scenarios, both client and server side.
 - Motivation:
   - Traditionally, Java used thread pools for the concurrent execution of blocking, I/O bound operations (e.g. making remote calls)
   - However, this approach can be complex: